mimi3421/lazyphoto2/README.md

     http://localhost:[port]

-Now enjoy your mannga in bed with the web browser on your smartphone
+Now enjoy your mannga in bed with the web browser on your mobile device

     http://[your PC ip]:[port]  (For example: http://192.168.1.4:8080)